Memory & RAG

 GraphMemory

 Knowledge graph storage for relational data.
-Best for retrieving entity relationships, hierarchies, and structured knowledge.
+Use it when queries ask about entity relationships, hierarchies, or structured knowledge rather than semantic similarity.

 from sagewai.memory.graph import GraphMemory